State of emergency declared in Ohio after 3 positive coronavirus tests

-COLUMBUS (WCMH) — Governor DeWine signed an executive order Monday declaring a state of emergency in Ohio to protect Ohioans from the dangerous effects of COVID-19.
+COLUMBUS (WCMH) — Governor DeWine signed an executive order Monday declaring a state of emergency in Ohio to protect Ohioans from the dangerous effects of the COVID-19 coronavirus.

 Three people in Ohio have tested positive for the disease.